Disclaimer: I do not own BattleTech.

 "It is tradition for Warriors who pass their Trial of Position to be given necrosia as soon as practicable," Atalanta said defensively.
 Instructor Gavarn had never belittled them the way some Trueborn Instructors would belittle Freebirth Sibkos.
 Had he pushed them harder than he would Trueborns?
 She was not certain, but she liked to think so.

 "'As soon as practicable' does not mean 'on their way to an emergency trauma center,'" the Loremaster said bitingly.
-"In this case, however, is it probably well he had for you are one of the rare individuals who have adverse reactions to necrosia."
+"In this case, however, is it probably well he had for you are one of the individuals who have adverse reactions to necrosia."

 "Loremaster?" she asked cautiously.